 As you get ahead in your lives, your food preferences keep evolving, and the same goes for wine.
 However, research conducted by Sonoma State University regarding consumer palates revealed that several new wine consumers were more inclined to rose wine or sweet white.
 As their taste buds developed, they started falling in love with wines with more peculiar flavors.

 To take this one step further, you can seek assistance from technology.
-You can add your tastes and preferences about the wine in an online resource, and depending on your choices.
+You can add your tastes and preferences about the wine in an online resource, depending on your choices.
 It can give you the name of the wine that would suit you the best.
 For this reason, enrolling yourself in a monthly wine club can make your life a lot easier when it comes to picking the right wine.
 Moreover, it makes the whole process a lot more enjoyable and faster for the future wine connoisseur.

 So, if the thought of starting with a sweet wine makes your heart skip a beat, that doesn’t mean you should directly start with reds.
 Instead, try a rose or dry white first.
 Beginning with these wines can be an essential learning experience that will help you enjoy various wines in the future.
+Again, a good way to sample the different types of wine, as mentioned above would be to subscribe to a premium wine club.

 Analyze the Occasion